 The system comes in the form of a small dash-mounted camera.
 Small infrared illuminator units mounted on the dashboard (near the camera unit) emit infrared light, enabling the system to work in the dark and even when the driver is wearing sunglasses.
 The system is also capable of sending fatigue incident reports to the Operations Control Centre.

 |Functionality||Fatigue detection and alert system|

-The TNT Surveillance Driver Alert (T-DA) (or Golden Eye Anti-Fatigue System, supplied by local company TNT Surveillance, is a driver auxiliary warning system that uses machine and facial vision technology to detect driver fatigue or abnormal behaviour.
-Visual and audio alerts are issued via the Golden Eye Display (formerly called T-watch) located on the dashboard.
+The TNT Surveillance Driver Alert (T-DA) (or Golden Eye Anti-Fatigue System) is supplied by local company TNT Surveillance, and is a driver auxiliary warning system that uses machine and facial vision technology to detect driver fatigue or abnormal behaviour.
+Visual and audio alerts are issued via the Golden Eye Display (also called T-watch) located on the dashboard.
 Abnormal conditions detected by the Golden Eye Monitor (formerly called SE-9) include fatigue, distraction, smoking, and making phone calls.
 A vibration will also be triggered by the system through a seat pad.

 The system comes in the form of a small dash-mounted unit containing a camera and infrared illuminator units on the side.
 The infrared illumination enables the system to work in the dark and even when the driver is wearing sunglasses.
 The unit is mounted on the right dashboard (near the Golden Eye display unit).
 It is not yet known if the system is able to send fatigue incident reports to the Operations Control Centre.